Advertiser Learning in Direct Advertising Markets: Measuring Advertising Similarity

 \section{Measuring Advertising Similarity}

-To tag ad images, we use Google's Cloud Vision API\footnote{\href{https://cloud.google.com/vision}{https://cloud.google.com/vision}}, a pre-trained machine learning model developed by Google which ingests images as inputs and returns labels as an output.
-Using this product, we query the set of 10 tags that best characterize each ad image in our dataset.\footnote{As a robustness check, we also used 20 tags (when available from the API) and results are qualitatively the same.} Figure \ref{fig:Example-of-an-ad} depicts an example ad from the dataset, and Google's Cloud Vision API retrieves the following tags for this image: television program, television presenter, tie, news, font, display device, event, cable television, electric blue and public speaking.
+To tag ad images, we use Google's Cloud Vision API, a pre-trained machine learning model developed by Google that ingests images as input and returns concept tags as output.
+Using this product, we query the set of 10 tags that best characterize each ad image in our dataset.\footnote{A robustness check uses 20 tags (when available from the API) and results are qualitatively the same.} Figure \ref{fig:Example-of-an-ad} depicts an example ad from the dataset, and Google's Cloud Vision API retrieves the following tags for this image: television program, television presenter, tie, news, font, display device, event, cable television, electric blue and public speaking.

-Using the ad image tags returned by Google API, we construct a TF-IDF matrix of advertisers by tags \parencite{silge2016tidytext}.\footnote{For a marketing application of TF-IDF, see \textcite{toubia2017idea}.} When computing similarity, TF-IDF upweights ad tags that are unique and down-weights commonly appearing tags, as distinctive characterizations of an image are most informative.
+Using the ad image tags returned by Google's Cloud Vision API, we collect all tags describing all creatives for each advertiser, count the frequency for every advertiser-tag pair, and construct a TF-IDF matrix of advertisers by tags \citep{Silge2016}.\footnote{For a marketing application of TF-IDF, see \citet{Toubia2017}.} For the purpose of computing advertiser similarity, distinctive characterizations of an image are most informative.
+Hence, TF-IDF is an attractive metric, as it upweights ad tags that are relatively unique, and down-weights commonly appearing tags.

 Figure \ref{fig:Top-10-TF-IDF} reports the top 10 TF-IDF tags for the four advertisers appearing most frequently in the data.
 The most frequent advertiser (Advertiser A) is primarily characterized by tags related to food.
 Similarly, the third most frequent advertiser (Advertiser C) purveys products related to plants.
 In this sense, the TF-IDF describes advertisers based on the ads shown in their campaigns.